Antynea/grub-btrfs/README.md

 ##
 #### OpenRC
 1. If you would like grub-btrfs menu to automatically update when a snapshot is created or deleted:
+* If you are using Timeshift, newer versions of it mount their snapshots to `/run/timeshift/$pidofthecurrentlyrunnigtimeshift/backup/timeshift-btrfs`.
+The OpenRC-Daemon can automatically take care of the detection of the correct PID and directory if you set the variable `timeshift_auto` to `true` in `etc/conf.d/grub-btrfsd`.
+In this case the variable `snapshots` has no influence.
+* If you don't want to use `timeshift_auto`, set the variable `snapshots` in the file `/etc/conf.d/grub-btrfsd` to the path of your snapshot directory.
+By default this is set to snappers default directory,  `./snapper`.
+For Timeshift keep in mind, that newer versions of Timeshift will not work with the `/run/timeshift/backup/timeshift-btrfs/snapshots` path.
+However there is a [workaround](https://www.lorenzobettini.it/2022/07/timeshift-and-grub-btrfs-in-linux-arch/) that works for now.
 * Use `rc-config add grub-btrfsd default`, to start the grub-btrfsd daemon the next time the system boots.
 	* To start `grub-btrfsd` right now, run `rc-service grub-btrfsd start`
-	* `grub-btrfsd` automatically watches the snapshot directory of timeshift (/run/timeshift/backup/timeshift-btrfs/snapshots) and updates the grub-menu when a change occurs.
+	* `grub-btrfsd` automatically watches the snapshot directory and updates the grub-menu when a change occurs
-* Currently untested for snapper

 2. If you would like grub-btrfs menu to automatically update on system restart/ shutdown:
 Just add the following script as `/etc/local.d/grub-btrfs-update.stop`